hannakoltuniak/hannakoltuniak/README.md

 Hello!
 I'm Hanna.
-Nowadays I am practising my programming skills.
-I am self-taught, but I am well-organised and I know what I want from life.
-I am spending my days learning new abilities and working on myself.
+I am a C# delevoper with almost 2 years of experience and a PJATK student :)
 If you want to reach me, you can write an email (hanna.koltuniak@gmail.com).